 6. Create your Roster Offline

 This can be helpful for fantasy veterans and is essential for fantasy newbies.
 It’s easy to get thrown off track as you are drafting your team online.
 It’s exciting and there are tons of superstar options.
 There are blinking lights and the streaming chat is a good source of entertainment.
 However, it can be overwhelming and distracting.
 Creating a roster offline cuts out a majority of the extraneous noise on a fantasy site.
 By this time, you will have compiled the metrics and resources you’re using to draft your team.
-You know the difference between a Tier 1 player and a Tier 2 player.
+You know the difference between a Tier-1 player and a Tier-2 player.
 You can export salary data into Excel from the league or contest in which you are playing.

 Now it’s time to run your own layer of analysis (subjective and/or quantitative).
-Here is an example of building a system: document the roster positions and select 10-15 tier 2 position players based on your judgement (should include metrics you deem important).
+Here is an example of building a system: document the roster positions and select 10-15 Tier-2 position players based on your judgement (should include metrics you deem important).
 Create a value system.
 A simple one is to add a column of projected fantasy points and divide this column by the player’s salary.
 You will have a quick and easy value number by which to select your players.
 Do the same for 5-6 of your “lockdown” superstars for each roster position.
-Keep in mind that depending on the type of league you will need to have a certain roster variance from the other players in the league to win.
-Tier 1 or “lockdown” superstars take a large percentage of your salary and will be drafted at a higher percentage.
+Keep in mind that depending on the type of league, you will need to have a certain roster variance from the other players in the league to win.
+Tier-1 or “lockdown” superstars take a large percentage of your salary and will be drafted at a higher percentage.
 In order to create your roster variance, find the value players that will produce and be drafted at a much lower percentage.

-FFML Tip: All your old contests are located in your MY Account section of your league.
+FFML Tip: All your old contests are located in the My Account section of your league.
 Additionally all the other teams of the users in that particular are also documented.
 Export this data and store the history.
 Use this data to compare to your previous projections.
 Test your system by adding or subtracting metrics based on past your success rate.
 If you play consistently week over week, you can find patterns and identify high value players that a low percentage of players drafted.
 Save and compile this data.
 Mirror your excel documents in Google Docs to access on the road if you need to update your roster from your mobile phone.